 Away from Wi-Fi networks, data roaming charges can get seriously expensive, or speeds reduced to the point they’re barely usable.
 Local SIM cards can be difficult to buy in some parts of the world, and the time you’re least likely to have one — when you first arrive in a country — is the time you’re most likely to need a connection.

-Fortunately, there is a way you can browse the Web safely, securely, and quickly anywhere you go.
+Fortunately, there is a way you can get online safely, securely, and quickly anywhere you go.